-Types of Bill of Lading Forms
+Types of bill of lading templates

 - Open bill of lading: Want to ship something overseas?
 Consider a negotiable bill of lading known as the Open bill of lading.
 Here, the consignee’s name can be changed, multiple times, with a signature - thus transferring the possession on the shipment.

 - Bearer bill of lading: Are you looking to transport bulk shipments and release them in batches?
 Then, use the bear bill of lading.
-It mandates that whosoever has a copy of the bill of lading form receives the cargo.
-This means that initially, the consignee name doesn’t need to be specified, or the column can be left blank.
+It mandates that whosoever has a copy of the bill of lading template receives the cargo.
+This means that initially, the consignee name doesn't need to be specified, or the column can be left blank.

 - Straight bill of lading: Has your consignee paid for the goods before it was even shipped?
 Then, you use the non-negotiable straight bill of lading.
 Here, the carrier is required to deliver the shipment to one specific person and no one else.
 This is typically used for military purposes.

-- Order bill of lading: Here is the most used BOL form in the world.
+- Order bill of lading: Here is the most used bill of lading form in the world.
 This negotiable document lets transfer ownership of the goods to another party, if the consignee endorses this party as the ultimate consignee on the document.
 It is used when the freight is shipped before the payment is made.
 For example, when the carrier may transfer the title to the shipment to the importer, once it is delivered to the later, if endorsed by the exporter.

 - Received-for-shipment & shipped bill of lading: This format is used when freight-forwarders (at a port or depot) need to share a bill with carriers or agents that confirms the merchandise has been received by the latter.
 But, remember, this does not make mention of whether the goods have been loaded into the carrier or not.
 This can be converted into a shipped bill of lading once the cargo is loaded on board.
-This new BOL will be an agreement between the carrier and the shipper.
+This new bill of lading will be an agreement between the carrier and the shipper.

-- Clean or soiled bill of lading: If the shipper’s cargo has been loaded in good order and condition, the carrier may raise a clean bill of lading form.
+- Clean or soiled bill of lading: If the shipper’s cargo has been loaded in good order and condition, the carrier may raise a clean bill of lading template.
 This will not carry any clauses that declare any damage to the goods and/or the packaging at the time of loading.
 In case the reverse is true, the carrier would issue a ‘soiled bill of lading’ or ‘dirty bill of lading’.
 This form will include a clause that highlights that the goods were “claused or dirty” along with remarks on the cargo’s condition. e.g. damaged packaging, broken cargo, missing pieces etc.